 Instrumental Methods of Analysis

-Chemical analysis instrumental methods are classified into groups based on the property of the analyte to be tested.
-Many of the techniques are applicable to both qualitative and quantitative research.
+Chemical analysis instrumental methods are classified based on the property of the analyte to be tested.
+Many of the techniques apply neighboring to both qualitative and quantitative research.

 Classification of Instrumental Methods of Analysis

 Spectroscopy is a technique for determining how molecules deal with electromagnetic radiation.
 Spectroscopy encompasses a wide range of techniques, including atomic absorption spectroscopy, atomic emission spectroscopy, ultraviolet-visible spectroscopy, x-ray spectroscopy, fluorescence spectroscopy, infrared spectroscopy, Raman spectroscopy, dual-polarization interferometry, nuclear magnetic resonance spectroscopy, and photoemission spectroscopy.
 Some of the spectroscopy is discussed below.